w3f/polkadot-wiki/docs/learn/learn-agile-coretime.md

 #### When does the last auction take place?

-Auctions take place until the launch of coretime.
-With the runtime upgrade, enabling Agile Coretime, any still ongoing auction will be canceled.
-Existing active leases of previous auctions will be migrated to Agile Coretime: In case you have a lease secured, you automatically get corresponding coretime, with renewal right.
+Auctions took place until the launch of Agile Coretime with Polkadot runtime upgrade on the 19th of September 2024.
+Ongoing auctions were canceled and existing active leases of previous auctions were migrated to Agile Coretime.
+In case you had a lease secured, you automatically got corresponding coretime, with renewal right.

 _Note: if your team secured a lease with a new paraID, please